California College Promise Grant

 - Evidence of inability to obtain essential support services

-- Special consideration factors for CalWORKs, EOPS, DSPS and veteran students
+- Special consideration factors for CalWORKs, EOPS, AAC and veteran students

 - Disability accommodations not received in a timely manner